 - Use a knife to slice the tomatoes in ½ (Photo 1)

-- Pull the basil leaves from the stems (Photo 2)
+- Prepare the basil by trimming the stems (Photo 2)

-- Use a knife to slice the mozarella in halves (Photo 3)
+- Slice the mozzarella balls in halves (Photo 3)

-- Season the tomatoes with a little salt and pepper (Photo 4)
+- Season the tomatoes with salt and pepper (Photo 4)

-- Begin plating the salad by combining the tomatoes and mozzarella (Photo 5)
+- Combine starting with the tomatoes and mozzarella (Photo 5)